“Emily likes that kind of stuff!”

 First, Ethan went to collect firewood and ended up grabbing a piece with a bark scorpion on it.
 Luckily he noticed and dropped the piece.
 It wasn’t until then that he looked carefully at the wood pile he’d already gathered and noticed there were scorpions crawling all over the place.
 It was sheer luck that he never got stung.

 Secondly, after enjoying a hot dog Ethan began to have trouble breathing.
-At this point he tried to wake me up, but he was so calm that I didn’t think it was serious.
-I told him to go jump in the cold water, since that helps to stifle an allergic reaction.
-Then I fell back asleep.
+At this point he tried to wake me up.
+I did for a little bit, but he was so calm that I didn’t think it was serious.
+I assumed he was having an allergic reaction to something, so I told him to go jump in the cold water.
+I heard him splash into the water and then fell back asleep.

 The next morning I opened the cooler and saw that the bottle of Naproxen was empty.
 It must have spilled and dissolved into the cooler water.